HTTPArchive/almanac.httparchive.org/src/content/en/2019/security.md

 <figcaption>Figure 1.
 Usage of HTTPS versus HTTPS.</figcaption>
 </figure>

-### Protocol Versions
+### Protocol versions
-Looking at the support for various protocol versions we can see that the use of legacy TLS versions like TLSv1.0 and TLSv1.1 is minimal and almost all support is for the newer TLSv1.2 and TLSv1.3 versions of the protocol.
-Not only that but even though TLSv1.3 is still very young as a standard (TLSv1.3 was only formally approved in [August 2018](https://tools.ietf.org/html/rfc8446)), over 40% of requests using TLS are using the latest version!
+Looking at the support for various protocol versions we get the statistics in figure 2:

 <figure markdown>
 | TLS Version | Desktop | Mobile |